hapu66/clean/README.md

-1. The first task is to unzip the given datafile into a directory, in my case in "C:\Users\Hannu\cleaning"   This will create two subdirectories, "test and train", where the actual test and traingin data is to be found.
+1. The first task is to unzip the given datafile into a directory, in my case in "C:\Users\Hannu\cleaning"   This will create two subdirectories, "test and train", where the actual test and training data is to be found.

 2. Then the R program "run_analysis.R" should be run with "source".
 The program requires libraries "data.table" and "reshape2",  but they should become loaded automatically.
 Also